-Lease income
+Lease income and development charges

 Revenue from lease of Special Economic Zone land is recognised on straight line basis in terms of the lease agreement.

 Development charges received is recognised on straight line basis over the period over which the Company satisfies the underlying performance obligations.